populse/populse_mia/developer_doc/download_spm12_standalone.md

 P.S.
 Tested on linux with http://www.fil.ion.ucl.ac.uk/spm/download/restricted/bids/spm12_r7487_Linux_R2018b.zip (part 1 above), https://ssd.mathworks.com/supportfiles/downloads/R2018b/deployment_files/R2018b/installers/glnxa64/MCR_R2018b_glnxa64_installer.zip (part 2 above) and without using parts 5 and 6 above: It works!
 We can now launch Mia.

+8- Setting MIA with smp12 and MATLAB paths.
 In **MIA** go to:

 File> MIA preferences > Pipelines:

 In the **MATLAB section**:

-   -Check on the box <use Matlab standalone>.
+   -Check on the box use Matlab standalone.

    -Click on browse and add the installation path of your MATLAB Runtime supposed to look like:
        /usr/local/MATLAB/MATLAB_Runtime/v95.